ianalexis/RealViewOn/README.md

   - ⭐⭐⭐: [GPUs tested > 1] && [SW versions tested > 1]
   - ⭐⭐: [Actual GPU tested]
   - ⭐: [Theoretical testing]

-## Contribute 🤝

-We welcome any feedback regarding the functionality of the tool, whether it works or not.
-If needed, we are happy to assist you , not only to ensure proper usage but also to identify potential areas for improvement.

-If you needed to change the values, please share:

-- **Values:** `dword` values and changes in the `.reg` file.
-- **Renderer:** GPU
-- **SolidWorks version:** SW versions you want to enable RealView on.

 ## Disclaimer ⚠️